BlueLCB/CG-Warning-System-V1/README.md

 - Tkinter (usually comes pre-installed with Python) https://code.visualstudio.com/

-How to Use:
+How to use:
-Download the Script: Download CG_file.py from this repository.
-Run the Script:
-Open a terminal/command prompt in the folder where the script is located.

-"python CG_file.py"

-The app will open, and you can start entering usernames and infractions.
+- Go to Downloads and open the folder CG-Warning-System-V1-main.
+- Inside, find the folder called Tracker.
+- Right-click on Tracker and select Open with Python.

 Visual Studio Download Tutorial: https://www.youtube.com/watch?v=YSH21p8MPSg